Women Innovating Labor Leadership

 The Future of Labor Interactive Project (FLIP) brings together women labor activists in new ways, inspiring and enabling new connections.
 It inserts women’s voices and issues into the public discussion about the future of workers through public forums, film screenings, networking events, convenings and thought-provoking online journalism.

-For more information on the Apprenticeship Program, the Innovative Women Fellowship, Cohorts of Learning & Mentoring, and the Future of Labor Interactive Project, visit the WILL Empower website.
+For more information on the Apprenticeship Program, the Innovative Women Fellowship, Cohorts of Learning & Mentoring, and the Future of Labor Interactive Project, visit the WILL Empower website (new window).

 WILL Empower is a joint project of the Kalmanovitz Initiative and Rutgers University’s Center for Innovation in Worker Organization.
 It is the legacy project of the Berger-Marks Foundation.